MIT-LCP/mimic-website/content/about/acknowledgments.md

 ## MIMIC-III citation

-If you use our data, code, or algorithms in your work, please cite this project.
+If you use MIMIC-III in your work, please cite this project.
 Our recommended publication is:

 >  MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: <a href="http://dx.doi.org/10.1038/sdata.2016.35">10.1038/sdata.2016.35</a>.
 Available at: <a href="http://www.nature.com/articles/sdata201635">http://www.nature.com/articles/sdata201635</a>